swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 // Swift 4: 'String??'
 // Swift 5: 'String?'
 let myString = try?
 String(data: someData, encoding: .utf8)

 // Swift 4: '[String: Any]??'
 // Swift 5: '[String: Any]?'
 let dict = try?
 JSONSerialization.jsonObject(with: data) as?
 [String: Any]
 ```

-There are no changes to the overall type when the sub-expression produces a non-optional.
+There are no changes to the resulting type when the sub-expression produces a non-optional.

 ```swift
 // Swift 4: 'String?'